-Fly from London Heathrow or Gatwick Airport on a direct, scheduled British Airways or Lufthansa flight to Munich.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Munich.
 Upon arrival we will transfer to the Hotel Jenbacherhof (4T) in the small Tyrolean town of Jenbach, where we will be staying for the next five nights.
 After welcome drinks we will have dinner at the hotel.

 Day 2 Achensee Cog Railway - Lake Achen

 After spending this morning at leisure, we take our seats for a scenic journey on the Achenseebahn, Europe’s oldest steam-operated cog railway, which dates back to 1889.
 The train winds its way from Jenbach to the shore of Lake Achen, almost 7km to the north.
 Once at the lake, the largest in the Tyrol, you are free to explore at your own pace.
 You could enjoy a cruise aboard the waiting ship, follow one of the well-signposted hiking trails or perhaps take the Rofan Cable Car up the mountain for superb views over the valley.

 Day 3 Zillertal Valley Steam Railway - Rattenberg